Biography

 Pat Reilly is an assistant professor in the Organizational Behaviour and Human Resources Division of University of British Columbia’s Sauder School of Business.
 This is the link to his most up-to-date CV.

-Pat is an organizational theorist and economic sociologist who studies work, creativity, and communities of practice using qualitative methodologies, though he also has worked with big data.
+Pat is an organizational theorist and economic sociologist who studies work, creativity, and communities of practice using qualitative methods and occasionally computational methods.
 His dissertation was participant-observation study of stand-up comics in Los Angeles, which covered 2010-2015.
-His current research investigates issues concerning the collaborative dynamics involved with creativity within the film and television industries.
-His work has appeared in American Sociological Review and Academy of Management Discoveries.
-Furthermore, it has been highlighted as an “Editor’s Choice” in Science.
+His current research investigates issues concerning the collaborative dynamics involved with creativity and patterns of preference within the film and television industries.
+His work has appeared in American Sociological Review, Academy of Management Journal, Organization Science, and Academy of Management Discoveries.
 Pat has extensive teaching experience, including instruction at the undergraduate and MBA-level.
+He has been awarded UBC Sauder CPA Teaching Award for excellence in graduate instruction and the UCLA University Teaching Award.
 He holds a PhD in sociology from UCLA.